 - Marble stains easily, another reason to keep spills wiped up.

 - Wash the table top regularly with warm water.
 Be sure to dry it well with a soft cloth.

 - About two times a year, wash the top with a gently dish soap and warm water.
 Rinse it carefully and wipe dry.

 - If your antique marble top has stains, then you will need to treat the stain according to the type of stain it is.
 Just use a soft, white cloth and moisten it with the suggested substance.
 Leave it on the stain for at least an hour or up to two days.
 You will need to keep the cloth moist.

 - Coffee or tea stains can be cleaned with a 20 percent hydrogen peroxide solution.

-Antique marble top tables can be a beautiful addition to almost any room in your home.
+Antique marble top tables can be beautiful additions to almost any room in your home.
 They are very durable and don't need a lot of care.
-With some basic cleaning your antique table can be an heirloom that lasts for centuries.
+With some basic cleaning, your antique table can be an heirloom that lasts for centuries.